conda/ceps/cep-0014.md

   # What is valid in an `if:` condition is valid
   skip: [list of expressions]

-  # wether the package is a noarch package, and if yes, wether it is "generic" or "python"
+  # whether the package is a noarch package, and if yes, whether it is "generic" or "python"
   # defaults to null ("arch" package)
   noarch: Option<OneOf<"generic" | "python">>